TelethonKids/biometrics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-A pair of templates have been created that incorporate styling themes present throughout Telethon Kid’s style guide, web page and template documents.
+This pakcage includes RMarkdown and ioslides templates that incorporate the Telethon Kid’s style guide and emulate the Institutes Web theme.
 Currently, templates are available to produce stand-alone HTML reports and ioslides presentations.
 These templates also include colour palates that will automatically reproduce Telethon Kids style in R graphics.
 A number of helper functions and data-sets are also available.

 ## Getting started

 ### Installing

-The Telethon Kids Institute biometrics package can be installed
+The Telethon Kids Institute biometrics package can be installed with:
-    with:

-    devtools::install_github("TelethonKids/biometrics", build_vignettes = TRUE)
+    remotes::install_github("TelethonKids/biometrics", build_vignettes = TRUE)

 ### Creating an new document